 Student Loan Forgiveness for Nonprofit Workers

-The student loan forgiveness for nonprofit employees falls under the student loan forgiveness for public service.
-There are many jobs that satisfy the category public service.
+Student loan forgiveness for nonprofit employees falls under the umbrella of student loan forgiveness for public service.
+Many jobs fall into the public service category.
 Working for a nonprofit organization is one of them.

 To qualify for forgiveness, you must work for a 501(c)(3) institution or organization.
-Not all nonprofit organizations have a 501(c)(3) designation.
-It is best to ask your employer about this before signing your contract.
+Note, however, that not all nonprofit organizations have a 501(c)(3) designation.
+It is best to ask your employer about this before you sign your contract.

-- You must work for a traditional nonprofit organization or, to be sure, those that are under 501(c)(3).
+- You must work for a traditional nonprofit organization — in other words, those that are under 501(c)(3).

-- You may also work for other government institution or public service organization.
-Check first with your employer when it comes to these matters.
+- You may also work for other government institutions or public service organizations.
+Check with your employer when it comes to these matters.

-- You have federal loans only federal Direct Loans.
-Other loans such as Perkins Loans, Stafford Loans, and PLUS loans are not qualified for forgiveness.
+- You must have federal direct loans.
+Other loans, such as Perkins loans, Stafford loans, and PLUS loans, do not qualify for forgiveness under this program.

 Repayment Period and Plan

-Perhaps the best thing about the student loan forgiveness for nonprofit workers is it takes effect after only 10 years.
+Perhaps the best thing about student loan forgiveness for nonprofit workers is that it takes effect after only 10 years.

-This means you only need to make 120 consecutive monthly payments to attain loan forgiveness.
+This means you must make only 120 qualifying monthly payments to attain loan forgiveness.
 Payments must be full, on-time, and consecutive.

 As for the monthly payments, all federal repayment plans qualify for forgiveness.

-As long as you fulfill the qualifications and duties expected of you, any amount of balance may be forgiven.
+As long as you meet the qualifications and duties expected of you, any balance on your student loan may be forgiven.

 What to Do Now

 The federal government is in the process of drawing up the application for this program.
-It is reported that it will be made available by October 2017.
+It was reported that it would be made available by October 2017.

 Use this time to consider a career in nonprofit.
 Be practical as well, and obtain the necessary documents to apply for the program.

-Watch this video from AAP Journals & Periodicals for more information on student loan forgiveness for nonprofit workers:
+Watch this video from AAP Journals & Periodicals for more information about student loan forgiveness for nonprofit workers:

 In a country driven by financial success, nonprofit work has gained an unpleasant reputation.
 Do not be fooled.

-One of the most rewarding and satisfying careers are in the world of nonprofit.
-What it lacks in monetary compensation, it more than makes up for in fulfillment and self-accomplishment.
+Some of the most rewarding and satisfying careers are in the world of nonprofit.
+While the monetary compensation is not very enticing, the work can create feelings of self-fulfillment and self-accomplishment.

-The student loan forgiveness for nonprofit workers is a testament that such work is important to the growth and development of the country.
+Student loan forgiveness for nonprofit workers is the testament to the fact that such work is important to the country’s growth and development.

 What are your thoughts on student loan forgiveness for nonprofit workers?
 Let us know in the comments below.